 Current Architectural Styles in Florida

-The sky is the limit when it comes to architectural styles as we live in an era where anything is possible.
-Materials and resources are endless to the right buyer and architects and drafting companies often make their mark by creating the unthinkable.
+The sky is the limit when it comes to architectural styles, as we live in an era where anything is possible.
+Materials and resources are endless to the right buyer, and architects and drafting companies often make their mark by creating the unthinkable.

 However, most people build and design within safe boundaries as they realize they may one day have to sell their custom home and find another family with wants and needs similar to their own.